Why We Love Callaway Gardens

 You can’t miss the “gardens” part!
 Azaleas are the signature flower of Callaway, and there are more than 3,000 types in the Callaway Brothers Azalea Bowl.
 Hydrangea lovers will enjoy the Thornhill Garden as well.
 Check to see what will be in bloom during your visit.

 Choose a course and zipline through the beautiful natural forest!
 Courses range from easy to more challenging and the height requirement is just 54 inches so kids can get a bird’s eye view of the trees as well.

 Every summer, the FSU Flying Circus is in residence.
 Talented college students show off the skills they’ve been developing as they juggle, navigate the trapeze and high wire, and put on an exciting show.
-If you or your kids are interested in circus arts, reserve a spot in the Trapeze Adventure for ages 7 and older.

 Little known fact: Robin Lake Beach is the world’s largest inland man-made, white sand beach.
 Open daily through mid-August, then on weekends through Labor Day, Robin Lake provides great swimming in non-chlorinated, fresh spring-fed water and it’s surrounded by a variety of activities.
 The beach is a hub for mini golf, table tennis, shuffleboard, volleyball, playgrounds and picnic tables, all free with the gardens’ admission fee.
 Kids love Aqua Island, a large floating playground/obstacle course anchored about 75 yards off-shore to which you swim.

 – Dalia Faupel

 Admission: $24.95 adults, $14.95 ages 6-12; free for ages 5 and younger